KaiserChristina/Subgapk/README.md

 To obtain the sub-gap extinction coefficient for a different material and layer sequence, adapt the input section of the `<Subgapk.m>` file, add new optical constants to the `<Optical constants.xls>` and add new EQE spectra as .xls files to the folder.
 Change `<EQE_filename>` to your own files names in the input section of `<Subgapk.m>`.
+More information is provided in the comments of the input section.

 Keep the format identical to the exemplary files, otherwise errors will be thrown.